BOXWOOD Overview Information

 BOXWOOD Side Effects & Safety

-It’s UNSAFE to use whole boxwood leaf.
+It’s LIKELY UNSAFE to use whole boxwood leaf.
 It has serious side effects that the leaf extract doesn't seem to have.
 Whole boxwood leaf can cause poisoning, including life-threatening side effects such as seizures and paralysis.
 It can also cause death.

-Special Precautions & Warnings:Pregnancy and breast-feeding: It’s UNSAFE to use whole boxwood leaf, whether or not you are pregnant or breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: It’s LIKELY UNSAFE to use whole boxwood leaf, whether or not you are pregnant or breast-feeding.
 Not enough is known about the safety of using boxwood extract during pregnancy or breast-feeding.
 Stay on the safe side and avoid use until more is known.

 The appropriate dose of boxwood depends on several factors such as the user's age, health, and several other conditions.
 At this time there is not enough scientific information to determine an appropriate range of doses for boxwood.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.